There’s a sequence of questions we get asked the most when we are scoping out a new life sciences website. It goes something like this:

 There’s also cons to not upgrading your website.
 Let’s say you met multiple potential VC investors, stakeholders, scientific partners, customers or just the general public at a recent conference such as AACR.
 You hand them your business card, and they visit your website to learn more about the business.
 However, upon visiting, it is slow to load, the logo looks like it was designed in WordArt, and there is no clear unique value proposition to pitch your company.
 The end result is a damaged reputation and credibility for your brand name.

 THE BOTTOM LINE IS:

 To reach funding or revenue goals, it is vital to have a website that professionally displays your scientific research, products or services.

-Supreme Optimization has five years of experience designing stunning yet functional websites for life science companies in many sub-sectors including medical devices, diagnostics, chemical, biotech, and pharmaceuticals.
+Supreme Optimization has over a decade of experience designing stunning yet functional websites for life science companies in many sub-sectors including medical devices, diagnostics, chemical, biotech, and pharmaceuticals.